dragmakex/solidity-metrics.nvim/README.md

 1. `./node_modules/.bin/solidity-code-metrics`
 2. global `solidity-code-metrics`
 3. `npx` if `use_npx = true`

-This matches how many Neovim plugins and LSP setups prefer project-local Node tooling first.

 ### Using a local checkout of the upstream CLI